 The mental anguish of isolation for prisoners with no visitors

-The mental impact of COVID-19 within prisons is bound to be devastating for a long time to come.
+The mental impact of COVID-19 within prisons is bound to cause devastation for a long time to come.

 “Most importantly, as an ex-inmate myself, I know the benefits visits bring to you mentally and emotionally,“ Renee stated.

 Russell Manser is the Founder and Director of The Voice of a Survivor.
-Voice of a Survivor works alongside those who have been abused in institutions, assisting them in their physical, mental and emotional recovery.
+Voice of a Survivor works alongside those who suffered abuse in institutions.
+It assists them in their physical, mental and emotional recovery.

 “I receive 30-40 prison calls a day with my organisation.
 I can hear sadness and desperation in the voices of the people I talk to,” Russell said.

-“I know a lot of inmates are struggling to maintain good mental health,” he said.
+He said, “I know a lot of inmates are struggling to maintain good mental health.”

 Lack of of contact impacts prisoners’ families and children

 The isolation not only impacts prisoners but their families and children too.